bytedance/Ts_Online_Optimization/README.md

 The Experimental code is developed on VINS-Mono(**[VINS-Mono](https://github.com/HKUST-Aerial-Robotics/VINS-Mono)**), and thus its license is retained at the beginning of the related files.

 **Related Publication:**
-The related PrePrint is released soon.
+The related PrePrint will be released soon.

 # 2. Prerequisites
 1.1 **Ubuntu** and **ROS**